claytonsulby/FreeMealApp_ClaytonSulby_Fetch/README.md

 Thank you for providing me with this coding challenge.
 Please find brief documentation on how to navigate the application.

 ## Meals
 Upon opening the application, you will find yourself on the "Dessert" meals list.
 You can sort the list by tapping in the top right "Name ^" menu button and changing "Ascending" to "Descending" or tapping "Id" instead of "Name".
+The full instructions can be viewed by pressing the "Show More >" button.

 ## Details
 Tapping any meal in the list will navigate to details about that meal including the instructions and ingredients, as well as the name and the thumbnail for the meal.